 The parks are great but there’s so much more to see and do in Tokyo…

-Organized tours in Tokyo
+Organized Tours in Tokyo

 Here is an overview of the best-organized tours in Tokyo An organized tour saves you time and, moreover, the tour guide will enlighten you about the different sights you visit.

 We love GetYourGuide because they’re flexible.
-Sometimes your plans change last-minute and then you want to be able to cancel your tickets and get your money back.
+Sometimes your plans change last minute and then you want to be able to cancel your tickets and get your money back.
 It’s also good to know that GetYourGuide has your back when the local tour operator doesn’t show up or cancels your trip.

-We selected 3 excellent tours in Tokyo just for you.
+We selected 2 excellent tours in Tokyo just for you.

-Tokyo Skytree skip the line Tickets
+Tokyo Skytree skip the Line Tickets

-Day trip to Mount Fuji
+Make a Day trip to Mount Fuji

 This is the perfect excursion if you want to escape the hustle and bustle of Tokyo.

-Where to stay in Tokyo
+Where to Stay in Tokyo